Nikon F Review

 Final Thoughts

-I loved the time I spent with the Nikon F. The camera oozes nostalgia.
-Try to Google: Celebrities using Nikon F.
+I loved using the Nikon F. The camera oozes nostalgia.
+Try Google: Celebrities using Nikon F.

-Lately, I spotted Linda McCartney in the Beatles’ “Get Back” documentary using a Nikon F. It really puts perspective on how much time has gone by, and yet you can still use the Nikon F and get great results.
+Lately, I spotted Linda McCartney in the Beatles’ “Get Back” documentary using a Nikon F. It really puts perspective on how much time has passed, yet you can still use the Nikon F and get great results.

 Downtown Vancouver, Nikon F, Voigtländer Ultron 40mm f/2 SLIIs, Ilford Delta 100

-I would not mind having a Nikon F in my collection but will not rush out to get one.
-Mint copies are getting somewhat pricey although they could be viewed as bargains in comparison to Leica film cameras from the same era.
+I would not mind having a Nikon F in my collection, but I will not rush out to get one.
+Mint copies are getting somewhat pricey, although they could be viewed as bargains compared to Leica film cameras from the same era.

 Nikon F - Sample Images